simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 include RULESFILE
 ```

-Include another CSV rules file at this point, as if it were written inline.
+This includes another CSV rules file at this point, as if it were written inline.
 `RULESFILE` is an absolute file path or a path relative to the current file's directory.
 This can be useful for sharing common rules between several rules files, eg:
 ```rules